 - Complete the Conditions of use form (DoE employees only) noting:

-- where the applicant is applying for non-standard transaction and/or monthly limits the applicant must provide details, on the form, as to the business need for the higher limits
+- where the applicant (or someone on their behalf) is applying for non-standard transaction and/or monthly limits the applicant must provide details, on the form, as to the business need for the higher limits

-- by signing the form, the applicant agrees to comply with the terms and conditions specified on the form.
+- by acknowledging the form, the applicant agrees to comply with the terms and conditions specified on the form and under Corporate Cardholder's Terms and Conditions: Section 2.
 If an applicant does not agree to the terms and conditions, do not continue with the application

-- once the form is approved, complete the Queensland Government Corporate Purchasing Card application (DoE employees only) by signing the application (handwritten signature is required), taking a copy for personal records and posting the original forms to CCU
+- Complete the Queensland Government Corporate Purchasing Card application (DoE employees only) by signing the application (handwritten signature is required), taking a copy for personal records and attaching the form to the completed Conditions of use form

 Refer to Applying for corporate card (DoE employees only) for further information on the application process.